adamlack/metarchart/README.md

 ## Interpreting the plots
 #### Cloud base
 Each reported cloud base is shown as a coloured dot.
 They are colour-coded according to UK Military colour states.
-Hovering over or tapping each point will show the reported cloud base and time of observation.
+Cloud amounts of FEW are shown with lower opacity.
+Hovering over or tapping each point will show the reported cloud base & amount and time of observation.

 <img src="docs/images/cloud_base_tooltip.png" alt="Cloud base plot example"/>